woxcab/scrapy_rss/README.rst

   item2 = MyItem()

 Set/get item fields.
-Case sensitive attributes of :code:`RssItem()` are appropriate to RSS elements, Attributes of RSS elements are case sensitive too.
+Case sensitive attributes of :code:`RssItem()` are appropriate to RSS elements.
+Attributes of RSS elements are case sensitive too.
-If editor allows autocomplete then it suggests attributes for instances of :code:`RssedItem` and :code:`RssItem`.
+If the editor allows autocompletion then it suggests attributes for instances of :code:`RssedItem` and :code:`RssItem`.
-It's allowed to set **any** subset of RSS elements (e.g. only title).
+It's allowed to set **any** subset of RSS elements (e.g. title only).
 For example:

 .. code:: python